Appliances · Resale guide

 Warranty Status Timeline

-For a Carrier 1.5 Ton Split AC that’s 2-5 years old in 2026, third-party insurance from providers like Jio, Flipkart, or Bajaj Allianz is generally not worth the premium.
-The cost of coverage often outweighs the potential payout for repairs on an aging appliance, and many policies have high deductibles or strict clauses for older units.
+For an AC unit that is 3-4 years old in 2026, third-party insurance from providers like Bajaj Allianz or Flipkart/Amazon is generally not worth the premium.
+The cost often outweighs the potential benefits, and claims for older appliances can be difficult due to strict terms and conditions.

 Pre-Purchase Inspection Checklist